Adyen/adyen-commercetools/notification/docs/IntegrationGuide.md

 # After deployment

-After deploying the module and getting a static public endpoint address you have to register it in the Adyen Customer Area in order to receive notifications.
+After deployment and getting a static URL to notification module you have to register it in the Adyen Customer Area in order to receive notifications.

 ## Register the endpoint